Jonathan2251/lbd/source/funccall.rst

 According the original cpu0 web site information, it only supports **“jsub”** of 24-bit address range access.
 We add **“jalr”** to cpu0 and expand it to 32 bit address.
-We did this change for two reasons.
-One is cpu0 can be expanded to 32 bit address space by only adding this instruction.
-The other is cpu0 as well as this book are designed for tutorial.
+We do this change for two reasons.
+One is that cpu0 can be expanded to 32 bit address space by only adding this instruction, and the other is cpu0 and this book are designed for tutorial.
 We reserve **“jalr”** as PIC mode for dynamic linking function to demonstrates:

 1. How caller handles the caller saved register $gp in calling the function.